Apply for admission to WSU

 2. Submit your application.

 ATTENTION - Due to COVID-19 restrictions we are now accepting applications via email.
-Please send all new Regional Applications to Blakelypage@weber.edu.
-If you have any questions please contact Blakely Page at Blakelypage@weber.edu.
+Please send all new Campus and Regional Applications to Karrienyre@weber.edu.
+Please include all documents with your application in one PDF file.
+If you have any questions please contact Karrie Nyre at Karrienyre@weber.edu.

 Marriott Health Sciences Building, Room 363